Bhagya-vishwakarma-29/TimeTable/README.md

 1. **Prepare Input Files**:

-- Ensure `combined.xlsx` and `Rooms.csv` are in the project directory with the correct data.
+- Ensure `combined.csv` and `rooms.csv` are in the project directory with the correct data.
 - **Screenshot Placeholder**: [Insert screenshot of the project directory with the input files]

 2. **Run the Script**:

 - Open a terminal, navigate to the project directory, and run:
   ```
-  python script.py
+  python TT_gen.py
   ```
 - The script will:
   - Read course and room data.
   - Schedule lectures, tutorials, and labs while avoiding conflicts.
-  - Allocate break times (morning break: 10:30-10:45; lunch break: dynamically between 12:30-14:30).
+  - Allocate break times (morning break: 10:30-10:45; lunch break: dynamically staggered between 12:30-14:00).
-  - Generate `timetables.xlsx` with separate sheets for each department-semester combination (e.g., `CSE_5`, `ECE_3`).
+  - Generate `timetable_all_departments.xlsx` with separate sheets for each department-semester combination (e.g., `CSE_5`, `ECE_3`).
 - **Screenshot Placeholder**: [Insert screenshot of the terminal showing the script execution and completion message]

 3. **View the Timetable**:

-- Open `timetables.xlsx` in Excel.
+- Open `timetable_all_departments.xlsx` in Excel.
+- The "Overview" sheet contains links to all department-semester timetables.
-- Each sheet shows a timetable with:
+- Each department-semester sheet shows a timetable with:
   - Days (Monday to Friday) as rows.
   - Time slots (9:00 to 18:30, in 30-minute intervals) as columns.
   - Course details (code, type, faculty, room) in each slot.
   - A legend at the bottom listing courses, faculty, and LTPS details.
+  - Self-study only courses and unscheduled components (if any).
-- **Screenshot Placeholder**: [Insert screenshot of a timetable sheet in `timetables.xlsx`]
+- **Screenshot Placeholder**: [Insert screenshot of a timetable sheet in `timetable_all_departments.xlsx`]

 4. **Check for Unscheduled Courses**:

-- If any courses couldn’t be scheduled, the script generates `unscheduled_courses.xlsx`.
+- The script generates `unscheduled_courses.xlsx` with details of courses that couldn't be fully scheduled according to their LTPS requirements.
-- Open this file to view details of unscheduled courses (code, name, required vs. scheduled LTPS hours).
+- Open this file to view details of unscheduled courses (code, name, faculty, required vs. scheduled LTPS hours, and possible reasons).
+- **Screenshot Placeholder**: [Insert screenshot of `unscheduled_courses.xlsx`]

+5. **View Faculty Timetables**:

+- Open `all_faculty_timetables.xlsx` to view individual schedules for all faculty members.
+- The "Overview" sheet contains links to each faculty member's schedule.
+- Each faculty sheet shows their complete teaching schedule across all departments and courses.
-- **Screenshot Placeholder**: [Insert screenshot of `unscheduled_courses.xlsx` if generated]
+- **Screenshot Placeholder**: [Insert screenshot of a faculty timetable in `all_faculty_timetables.xlsx`]

 ---

 ### 6. Requirements Satisfied by the Current Version

-The current version (as of April 23, 2025) satisfies the following requirements from the Excel sheet:
+The current version satisfies the following requirements:

-- **REQ-02-Config**: The system reads course data and room assignments from `combined.xlsx` and `Rooms.csv`.
+- **REQ-02-Config**: The system reads course data and room assignments from `combined.csv` and `rooms.csv`.
-- **REQ-03**: Courses are scheduled in classrooms based on department-semester combinations, with students split into sections (e.g., CSE_5 uses a dedicated lecture room).
+- **REQ-03**: Courses are scheduled in classrooms with sufficient capacity, with students split into sections if needed.
-- **REQ-04-CONFLICTS**: The system avoids direct time conflicts for professors and rooms.
-It schedules labs separately from lectures/tutorials but does not yet ensure labs are scheduled _after_ lectures/tutorials.
+- **REQ-04-CONFLICTS**: The system distributes course components over the week and avoids scheduling multiple components on the same day.
-- **REQ-05**: Courses with the same name but different departments/semesters are scheduled separately (handled by grouping into department-semester timetables).
+- **REQ-05**: Courses with the same code from different departments are scheduled separately.
-- **REQ-06**: Scheduling adheres to the LTPSC structure (e.g., 1.5 hours lecture = 3 slots, 2 hours lab = 4 slots, 1 hour tutorial = 2 slots).
+- **REQ-06**: Scheduling adheres to the LTPS structure (e.g., 1.5 hours lecture = 3 slots, 2 hours lab = 4 slots, 1 hour tutorial = 2 slots).
+- **REQ-07**: Elective courses are grouped into baskets (B1, B2, etc.) and scheduled to avoid conflicts.
+- **REQ-08**: Lab sessions are allocated based on lab room capacity, with multiple batches if needed.
-- **REQ-09-BREAKS**: Morning break (10:30-10:45) and a dynamic 1-hour lunch break (between 12:30-14:30) are included in the schedule.
+- **REQ-09-BREAKS**: Morning break (15 minutes) and inter-class breaks (5 minutes) are included in the schedule.
-- **REQ-10-FACULTY**: Professors are not scheduled for overlapping classes (direct conflicts are avoided), but the 3-hour gap constraint is not fully enforced.
+- **REQ-10-FACULTY**: The system tries to maintain at least 3 hours between a faculty member's classes on the same day.
-- **REQ-14-VIEW**: Timetables are exported to Excel (`timetables.xlsx`) for viewing by coordinators, faculty, and students.
+- **REQ-14-VIEW**: Timetables are exported to Excel for viewing by coordinators, faculty, and students.
+- **REQ-18-LUNCH**: Lunch breaks are scheduled in a staggered fashion to avoid overcrowding.

 ---